EthanMuchnik25/Forget-Me-Not-Capstone/webserver/notes/api_useage.md

 See example of use in `raspi-scripts/raspi_runtime/img_send/img_send.py`

 ###  `/get_username`
 `Type: GET`\
 `@requires authentication`

 This endpoint simply returns the username associated with a token.\
 The response has a parameter called `username` in its body.

+###  `/speech_query`
+`Type: POST`\
+`@requires authentication`

+This endpoint should get invoked with a speech query from the user, and return the found location of the appropriate item.\
+The request body should be a json with a parameter `query`, containing the text query.\
+The response body should contain a json with a field called `msg`, which contains the text response from the server, which should be played as audio.